gmove-io/account.tech/README.md

 The project is splitted in multiple packages to improve the security.
 Indeed, the core packages have no external dependency so they are less vulnerable and don't necessitate regular upgrades because of third party packages.

-Furthermore, the `AccountProtocol` shouldn't need to be upgraded since its functionalities will not change except with a major evolution of the protocol. `AccountConfig` will be upgraded to add new configuration options. `AccountActions` will be upgraded to add new features and `AccountExtensions` could be made immutable.
+Furthermore, the `AccountProtocol` shouldn't need to be upgraded since its functionalities will not change except with a major evolution of the protocol. `AccountMultisig` will be upgraded to add new configuration options. `AccountActions` will be upgraded to add new features and `AccountExtensions` could be made immutable.

 `AccountActions` consists of several modules, with built-in actions and proposals, each handling different aspects of the multisig functionality: